serghiou/being-earnest/Essay.md

 <div align="justify">

 The scientific establishment is arguably in a state of turmoil.
 Theoretical estimates of most published findings in biomedicicine being false, such as that published by John Ioannidis a bit more than a decade ago (Ioannidis, 2015), are progressively corroborated by empirical evidence.
-An attempt by Amgen researchers to repreoduce landmark studies in cancer biology could only reproduce 6/55 studies and a similar attempt by BayerHealth could only adequately validate 14-17/68 of high-profile studies in biomedicine.
+An attempt by Amgen researchers to repreoduce landmark studies in cancer biology could only reproduce 6/53 studies (Begley and Ellis, 2012) and a similar attempt by BayerHealth could only adequately validate 9-12/47 of high-profile studies in biomedicine (Prinz et al., 2011).
 Indeed, a series of articles published in the famous medical journal *The Lancet* estimated that roughly 85% of research investment (about $200 billion in 2010), is wasted (Macleod et al., 2014; , Røttingen et al., 2013) due to lack of appropriate scientific practice.
 Unfortunately, these problems are not inconsequential.

 One of the most obvious such examples is the now retracted 1998 [article](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(97)11096-0/abstract) in *The Lancet* by Wakefield et al., which purported that the measles, mumps and rubella (MMR) vaccine is associated with ‘pervasive developmental disorder in children’ (Wakefiled et al., 1998).
 These claims were made on the basis of a case series of twelve children, a study design and sample size that simply cannot make such bold claims.
 Despite multiple refutations of that early finding by better designed and more powerful studies, the repercussions of that paper have been far-reaching and have impacted public health and spending ever since.
 Another paper by Turner et al., published in the New England Journal of Medicine, it too a prestigious medical journal, revealed how the published literature on anti-depressant trials conveys a very skewed image of the truth (Turner et al., 2008).
 Even though out of 74 clinical trials registered with the Food and Drug Administration (FDA) only 38 identified a ‘positive’ result, most trials with a ‘negative’ result were either not published, or altered in such a way as to convey a ‘positive’ message; as such, out of 52 published trials, only 3 conveyed a ‘negative’ result.
 So, who is to blame for this status quo in biomedical research?